cd1zz/cfsphishing/README.md

   3. Select your account and after that the subscription of your Azure tenant.
   4. If you need to create a resource group, run: az group create --name "your-resource-group-name" --location "your-region"
   5. Deploy the logic app using the template file output from logicapp_prep.py.
 Command: az deployment group create --resource-group "your-resource-group-name" --template-file logicapp_deploy.json

+### Step 3: VirusTotal API Key

+Make sure you search for PLACEHOLDER to enter your VirusTotal API key in the logicapp.